 Recent breakthroughs in language model reasoning, including OpenAI o1~\citep{openai2024o1} and DeepSeek-R1~\citep{deepseek2024r1}, reveal that reinforcement learning (RL) can unlock dramatic improvements in Chain-of-Thought reasoning~\citep{wei2022chain}.
 Through outcome-based rewards, RL enables models to develop generalizable reasoning strategies and consistently solve complex problems where supervised fine-tuning shows limited progress.

-However, current approaches to reasoning enhancement face a fundamental scalability bottleneck: their dependence on carefully engineered reward functions, domain-specific datasets, and expert supervision~\citep{deepseek2024r1,ouyang2022training,bai2022constitutional}.
+However, current approaches face a fundamental scalability bottleneck: dependence on carefully engineered reward functions, domain-specific datasets, and expert supervision~\citep{deepseek2024r1,ouyang2022training,bai2022constitutional}.
 Each new reasoning domain requires experts to craft evaluation metrics, curate training problems, and validate reasoning traces.
-This manual process becomes increasingly unsustainable as we pursue more general intelligence, limiting both the scale and diversity of reasoning challenges that models can learn from.
+This manual process becomes increasingly unsustainable as we pursue more general intelligence, limiting both scale and diversity of reasoning challenges that models can learn from.

-Self-play offers a solution to this scalability crisis by eliminating the need for human supervision in training data creation~\citep{silver2017mastering,tesauro1995temporal}.
-In self-play, models learn by competing against copies of themselves, where each match outcome provides automatic feedback.
-As the model improves, its opponent improves equally, maintaining a consistent challenge level that drives continuous learning.
-This paradigm has already revolutionized AI across many domains: from TD-Gammon's backgammon supremacy~\citep{tesauro1995temporal} to AlphaGo's conquest of Go~\citep{silver2016mastering,silver2017mastering} to OpenAI Five's mastery of complex team coordination~\citep{berner2019dota}.
-Yet despite these successes, applying self-play to enhance language model reasoning remains largely unexplored.
-Prior attempts have been limited to simple word games with offline updates~\citep{cheng2024self}, LoRA adaptations that constrain learning capacity~\citep{dettmers2023qlora, park2025maporl}, or single-turn code generation tasks~\citep{zhao2025absolute}, falling short of leveraging multi-turn competitive dynamics that enable extended strategic reasoning.
+Self-play on games offers a solution by eliminating human supervision in training data creation~\citep{silver2017mastering,tesauro1995temporal}.
+In game-based self-play, models learn by competing against copies of themselves, where game outcomes provide automatic feedback and opponents improve equally, maintaining a consistent challenge that drives continuous learning.
+Although many prominent successes in past AI research relied on self-play---from TD-Gammon~\citep{tesauro1995temporal} to AlphaGo~\citep{silver2016mastering,silver2017mastering} to OpenAI Five~\citep{berner2019dota}---so far, applying self-play on games to enhance language model reasoning remains largely unexplored.
+Prior attempts have been limited to simple word games with offline updates~\citep{cheng2024self}, LoRA adaptations~\citep{dettmers2023qlora,park2025maporl}, or single-turn tasks~\citep{zhao2025absolute}, falling short of leveraging multi-turn competitive dynamics for extended strategic reasoning.